Home | Wildfires | Contact Info

 Overview

-As part of my MSc in ACSE at Imperial College London, I undertook a research project to develop a foundational deep learning surrogate model for wildfire spread.
-The model was based on the SCALED model developed by Yueyan Li at Imperial College London, a UNet-backed DDIM diffusion model.
-Following the methodology of Burge et al. (2023), data was generated using the empirical fire spread model, ELMFIRE.
+This work evolved from an MSc research project at Imperial College London with the goal of developing a foundational deep learning surrogate model for wildfire spread, based on the SCALED model developed by Yueyan Li.
+Following the methodology of Burge et al. (2023), data was generated using ELMFIRE.

 Region of Interest